 Contact a Personal Injury Attorney

 Many car accident victims are left with severe, painful, lasting injuries that demand ongoing medical care.
-As time goes on, the cost of this care can start accumulate and become overwhelming.
+As time goes on, the cost of this care can start to accumulate and become overwhelming.

 Thankfully, there are those who can help.
 A trained personal injury attorney from Russell & Hill, PLLC can assist you in preparing a personal injury claim to regain full compensation for your injuries.